 ADVERTISEMENT

-Speaking to media ahead of the two games against Barcelona and Chelsea this week, Guardiola recognised that the attacking talent “wants to play in important moments, but the other players [want that] too […] I read he has to think about it, so OK, think about it and after that, he will inform us what he wants to do.”
+Speaking to the media ahead of the two games against Barcelona and Chelsea this week, Guardiola recognised that the attacking talent “wants to play in important moments, but the other players [want that] too […] I read he has to think about it, so OK, think about it, and after that, he will inform us what he wants to do.”

-Reiterating that has no desire to sell or replace him, he simply put the ball in the player’s court, stating: “Once he has finished thinking, his agent will call Txiki [Begiristain]”, Man City‘s sporting director, “and we will see what happens.
+Reiterating that has no desire to sell or replace him, he simply put the ball in the player’s court, stating: “Once he has finished thinking, his agent will call Txiki [Begiristain, Man City‘s sporting director], and we will see what happens.

 ADVERTISEMENT